 - 2 1/2 teaspoons baking soda

-- 4-6 tablespoons powdered sugar, adjust to taste
+- 6 tablespoons powdered sugar, plus more to taste

-- 1 teaspoon vanilla bean paste or beans from 1 vanilla pod, optional
+- 1 teaspoon vanilla bean paste, or beans from 1 vanilla pod

 - Combine stout and butter in a medium saucepan set over medium heat.
 Stirring occasionally, keep it like that until the butter completely melts, then remove from heat.
 Stir in cocoa, sugar, espresso powder and salt, whisk until the mixture is smooth.

 - Whisk sour cream with eggs and vanilla in another bowl.
 Next stir in the stout mixture.
 Lastly add the flour and baking soda and whisk until smooth.
 The batter can have air bubbles, but no patches of flour.
-It’ll be smooth but somewhat thick, like pancake batter.
+It should be smooth but somewhat thick, like pancake batter.

 - Pour batter into prepared pan and bake for 45-60 minutes (mine needed only 45 minutes), until the cake is firm and a cake tester inserted into the center comes out clean.
 Remove cake from the oven, set it on a cooling rack and let it sit like that for 45 minutes.
 It has to cool in the pan.

-- To remove the cake from pan, run a thin knife around the sides of the cake.
-Remove the ring part of the pan, invert cake on a plate to peel of the parchment paper, then flip the cake back so the bottom part sits on a plate. --> At this point you can frost the cake or wrap it into plastic and store it at room temperature for up to 4 days or in the freezer for up to 2 months.
+- To remove the cake from the pan, run a thin knife around the sides of the cake.
+Remove the ring part of the pan, invert cake on a plate to peel of the parchment paper, then flip the cake back so the bottom part sits on a plate.
+(At this point you can frost the cake or wrap it into plastic and store it at room temperature for up to 4 days or in the freezer for up to 2 months.)

 About mascarpone frosting

-- Cream whips best when it's cold and to prevent curdling, the cream and mascarpone have to be at the same temperature, so both need to be cold.
+- Cream whips best when it’s cold.
+To prevent curdling, the cream and mascarpone have to be at the same temperature, so both need to be cold.

 - Mascarpone gets softer in a warm environment.
 So the more time it spends outside the refrigerator, the softer it’ll get.
 Take it out when you are ready to make the frosting, no sooner.